-Each year College of Arts and Humanities students are commended for various aspects of their work with the award of prizes during Graduate show.
+Each year students of art, design and architecture are commended for various aspects of their work with the award of prizes during Graduate show.
 Our generous sponsors include the Morgan Cairn Partnership, Perkins and Will, Nagoya University of Arts and Seoul National University.

 The Chaplaincy Prize for Creative Sustainability

-This prize is directed towards final year students in the School of Art, Design and Media that have either used recycled products as part of their final year project or have shown how the arts disciplines can raise environmental awareness.
+This prize is directed towards final year students exhibiting at the annual Graduate Show that have either used recycled products as part of their final year project or have shown how the arts disciplines can raise environmental awareness.
 In both cases this would include part of the final year project exhibition in the form of a piece of art, textiles, photographic work, media piece, architecture design, etc. It is hoped that prize winners will be happy to exhibit a piece of their work or provide photographs at the Dorset Gardens Church for a period to be agreed, also to include articles/photographs in the local church magazine, local and national church websites.

 The Edward Baden Fine Art Prize